 "mapreduce.partition.keycomparator.options": "-k2,2",

-Hadoop will extract a from a composite key 2.a.4 to use as the partition key.
+Hadoop will extract ‘a’ from a composite key 2.a.4 to use as the partition key.

-The partition key is then hashed (as string) by the same hashCode function, its modulus using number of reduce tasks yields the partition index.
+The partition key is then hashed (as a string) by the same hashCode function, its modulus using a number of reduce tasks yields the partition index.

-See KeyBasedPartitioner source code for the actual implementations.
+(See KeyBasedPartitioner source code for the actual implementations.)

 Inverse HashCode Function

-In order to preserve partition key ordering, we will construct an "inverse hashCode functiontakes as input the desired partition index and total number of partitions, and returns a partition key.
-This key when supplied to the framework (KeyBasedPartitioner), will hash to the correct partition index.
+In order to preserve partition key ordering, we will construct an "inverse hashCode function", which takes as input the desired partition index and total number of partitions, and returns a partition key.
+This key, when supplied to the Hadoop framework (KeyBasedPartitioner), will hash to the correct partition index.

-First, let's implement the core of HashPartitioner in :
+First, let's implement the core of HashPartitioner in Python :

-[INSERT CODE]
+[INSERT CODE-BLOCK-17]

 A simple strategy to implement an inverse hashCode function is to use a lookup table.
-For example, assuming we have 3 reducers, we can compute the partition index with makeKeyHash for keys "A", "B", and "C". are listed the the table below.
+For example, assuming we have 3 reducers, we can compute the partition index with makeKeyHash for keys "A", "B", and "C".
+The results are listed the the table below.

-[INSERT TABLE]
+[INSERT TABLE-3]

-In the mapper stage, if we want to assign a record to partition 0, for example, we can simply look the partition key that generated the partition index 0, which in this case is "B".
+In the mapper stage, if we want to assign a record to partition 0, for example, we can simply look at the partition key that generated the partition index 0, which in this case is "B".

 Total Order Sort with ordered partitions - illustrated